tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 <https://github.com/ryyppy/flow-guide#eslint-configuration>:

-> there will be some warnings about unused variables whenever you
+> there will be some warnings about unused variables whenever you write type
-> write type declarations.
-The eslint plugin eslint-plugin-flowtype
-> will mute those warnings.
+> declarations.
+The eslint plugin eslint-plugin-flowtype will mute those warnings.

-I don't see any warnings mentioned above but this plugin is still useful: say, it adds ESLint rule to check for presence of Flow declaration (`// @flow`) if type annotation is added to the file - ESLint will complain if declaration is missing:
+I don't see any warnings mentioned above but this plugin is still useful: say, it adds ESLint rule to check for presence of Flow declaration (`// @flow`) if type annotation is added to the file - ESLint will complain if declaration is
+missing:

 ```
 Type annotations require valid Flow declaration.
 (flowtype/no-types-missing-file-annotation)
 ```

 this rule `flowtype/no-types-missing-file-annotation` must be a part of recommended configuration (`plugin:flowtype/recommended`).

-NOTE: `eslint-plugin-flowtype` plugin is ESLint plugin - it's
-      not meant to check for Flow type errors or to show them! checking for type errors is performed by `flow` binary (use either `flow status` in terminal or `flow` syntastic JS checker in Vim).
+`eslint-plugin-flowtype` plugin is ESLint plugin - it's not meant to check for Flow type errors or to show them! checking for type errors is performed by `flow` binary (use either `flow status` in terminal or `flow` syntastic JS checker in Vim).

 configuration
 -------------